CUDEN-CLAS/express_local/README.md

 If you don't care how it works, you just want it to work now; checkout the [short version](README_COMMANDS.md)

 # Express Local
-A local development environment for Cu Boulder's Web Express Platform. **The playbooks require a vault password to run properly.**
+A local development environment for Cu Boulder's Web Express Platform. **The playbooks require a vault password file to run properly.**

 # You will need
 * git